cceelen/scc-tdd-cpp/README.md

 Hi, this is a toolkit to help you to organize and facilitate your coding dojo.

-Feel free to clone it OR fork it OR make-it-better (open issues OR pull requests).
+Feel free to use it or to help us to make it better (PR are more than welcome!).

 - [Learn how to organize it](https://github.com/alebaffa/coding-dojo-toolkit/blob/master/doc/organization.md)
 - [Use this ready to use Vagrant image](https://github.com/alebaffa/coding-dojo-toolkit/blob/master/doc/vagrant.md)